MicrosoftDocs/OfficeDocs-SkypeForBusiness/Teams/app-centric-management.md

    * Available to specific users and groups: List of apps that are selectively allowed for at least one org user or a supported group.
    * Available to no one: List of apps that nobody in the org can use.

 1. In each tab, you can modify the app availability to one of the [three app availability types](#how-is-app-centric-management-different-than-permission-policy), as necessary.
 Edit availability option appears in **Available to specific users and groups** tab if the app availability is not clear and admin input is needed to proceed.
-It is because the apps aren't present in the policies that you selected to migrate, so the app availability isn't clear.
+It is because the apps aren't present in the policies that you selected to migrate or have conflicting availability.
 You must assign such apps to before you can proceed.

     :::image type="content" source="media/acm-migration-availability.png" alt-text="Screenshot showing three tabs during migration that help you review and modify the app availability.":::